techidaily/site-fox-hovers/source/_posts/updated-photos-app-magic-crafting-stunningly-slow-motion-videos-online.md

 ## Part 3: How to Edit in Slow Motion Online

 If you are not able to access a Windows computer, you may want a solution that can be used online.
-The good news is that you can use some [online video speed changers](https://tools.techidaily.com/wondershare/filmora/download/)to add a slow motion effect to your content.
+The good news is that you can use some [online video speed changers](https://tools.techidaily.com/wondershare/filmora/download/) to add a slow motion effect to your content.

 ### EZGif